elumobility/elu-twins/README.md

 #### With Docker

 Docker must be installed.
-We suggest to build and run this project using docker, this can be done as follows:
+We suggest building and running this project using Docker.
+This can be done as follows:

 ```shell
 docker-compose up --build